danielyxie/bitburner/doc/source/netscriptbladeburnerapi.rst

 Netscript Bladeburner API
 =========================
 Netscript provides the following API for interacting with the game's Bladeburner mechanic.

-The Bladeburner API is **not** immediately available to the palyer and must be unlocked later in the game
+The Bladeburner API is **not** immediately available to the player and must be unlocked later in the game

 **WARNING: This page contains spoilers for the game**